Hactchubas/TODOList-AceleraZG-/README.md

 ## Features

-- **Task Management:** Easily add, modify, and remove tasks via simple text commands.
+- **classes.Task Management:** Easily add, modify, and remove tasks via simple text commands.
 Specify task priorities, due dates, and categorize them for effective organization.

 - **Intuitive Command-Line Interface:** The application boasts a user-friendly text-based interface, making it accessible for users of all levels, from beginners to command-line aficionados.

-- **Task Sorting:** Sort your tasks by due date, priority, or category, helping you focus on tasks that require immediate attention.
+- **classes.Task Sorting:** Sort your tasks by due date, priority, or category, helping you focus on tasks that require immediate attention.

-- **Task Notes:** Attach detailed notes to your tasks, providing additional context and information when necessary.
+- **classes.Task Notes:** Attach detailed notes to your tasks, providing additional context and information when necessary.

 ## Getting Started